 Dramatic view meets distinctive dining at Dauphin’s.
 The menu spans every flavor of French Creole, but it’s the panorama spanning Mobile Bay that first wows you on arrival to the 34th floor of the Trustmark Building.
 Overlooking Mobile’s downtown revival just blocks away from the canopy of oaks gracing historic homes that are the Port City’s hallmark – Dauphin’s combines appreciation of Mobile’s past with all the energy of her current renaissance.
 Dauphin’s encompasses 7000 square feet of the region’s most remarkable restaurant space.
 Known since the late 1960’s as the Bienville Club, the space now has a “comfortably sophisticated” hip look.
 Custom work from local artists join brilliant Italian glassware by a magnificent baby grand in the piano bar surrounded by shades of blues that mirror the waterfront view.

 Perhaps the best view in the house is found in the kitchen, home to the area’s first and only chef’s table.
-Enjoy a sunset over the skyline while chatting with Executive Chef and Sommelier Steve Zucker about your dinner selection or wine of choice for the night.
+Enjoy a sunset over the skyline while chatting with Executive Chef Allie Henderson about your dinner selection.
 The name Dauphin’s is a playful twist on the history of owner Bob Baumhower and Mobile too: the “dauphin” was the title of the French crown prince when that country founded the Port City in 1702.
 And football – with the Miami Dolphins – consumed the first chapter of Baumhower’s career before turning foodie with a 13-restaurant family known as Aloha Hospitality.
 The menu celebrates classic coastal cuisine with hints of Caribbean and Creole soul.

 Love local?
 Our commitment is a zealous pursuit of local products and food across the state.
 We’ve carefully selected cheese from Elberta and Elkmont, produce from area farmers, fresh fish and shrimp from the Gulf and gourmet oysters from Mobile Bay.
 Bar 424. aptly named for the restaurants 424ft elevation above the ground, continues the commitment to local with infused honey and mint from Dauphin’s rooftop greenhouse in her classic and craft cocktails.
 Adventurous?
 Try a Massacre Martini, named for Massacre Isle – the first name of Dauphin Island and just one of a dozen local landmarks that share the Dauphin name.